 To overcome this problem the FFIEC added a feature to the geocoding system that displays an area street map based on a combination of street address and zip code, or street address, city and state.
 A red triangle will mark the center of the zip code area on the display.
 Click on the map and zoom in/out to locate the cross streets for the address and identify a census tract code.
 In addition, there are census tract maps and other tools available from the U.S. Census Bureau.

-The information provided by this system is for the reporting of 2010, 2011, and 2012 CRA and HMDA data.
-Geocoding information for 2010 and 2011 is based on the 2000 Census tract definitions.
-Geocoding information for 2012 is based on the 2010 Census tract definitions.
+The information provided by this system is for the reporting of 2012, 2013, and 2014 CRA and HMDA data.
+Geocoding information for 2012, 2013 and 2014 is based on the 2010 Census tract definitions.
 It is critical that you select the correct activity year when using the FFIEC Geocoding System.

 In June 2003, the Office of Management and Budget (OMB) established revised definitions for existing Metropolitan Statistical Areas, recognized 49 new Metropolitan Statistical Areas, and designated Metropolitan Divisions in those Metropolitan Statistical Areas that have a single core with a population of at least 2.5 million.
 There are 11 Metropolitan Statistical Areas (Boston, Chicago, Dallas, Detroit, Los Angeles, Miami, New York, Philadelphia, San Francisco, Seattle, and Washington) that have a total of 29 Metropolitan Divisions.
 In these cases, the 5-digit Metropolitan Division number is used.
 Beginning January 1, 2004 the Metropolitan Division number appears as the MSA/MD code in the Geocoding Search Results instead of the Metropolitan Statistical Area number for the larger populated area.